Laura-Keen/faq-project/readme.md

 Again, this gave top padding to the whole FAQ section.

 ### **Bottom Border**
-I wanted to remove part of the left section of the bottom border so that it didn't extent to under the plus and minus icons.
+I wanted to remove part of the left section of the bottom border so that it didn't extend to underneath the plus and minus icons.

 *Attempt 1:* Tried making the border width a percentage of the page.
 This was difficult because the border bottom is part of the `faq` class which also contains the icons.
 Moving the icons outside of the `faq` class would break the JavaScript.